Glass shape affects drinking speed

 A group of 159 men and women were filmed drinking either soft drinks or beer as part of the study.
 The glasses all contained around half a pint of liquid, but some of the glasses were straight while others were very curved.

-There was no difference in the for soft drinks.
+There was no difference in the drinking time for soft drinks.
 People drinking from both straight and curved glasses finished after around seven minutes.

 British researchers at the University of Bristol believe the shape of beer glasses affects the speed people drink